top of page

 Teach your baby to fall asleep independently

-There isn’t a “right” way to do this, and there are an infinite number of possible techniques you could use which we outline in details in our napping guide.
+There isn’t a “right” way to do this, and there are an infinite number of possible techniques you could use which we outline in detail in our napping guide.
 Here are a few examples:

 Although it’s not always pleasant, it’s often better to stay in the room or stay out of the room for nap interventions.
 A key difference between daytime and nighttime sleep is that your presence may be much more disruptive to your baby during the day.
 Going in and out can create peaks and valleys in your baby’s response to you and may lower the probability that he or she will fall asleep at a given nap opportunity.
 (The exception to this rule is if you’ve recently, successfully used an in-and-out strategy at bedtime; then it may be fine.)